 For a taste of the discussion, here are a few of the questions and key takeaways that were discussed:

-What is corporate culture, and why should leaders care about it in 2023?
+What is corporate culture, and why should leaders care about it now?

 - “Our culture is our character,” says Kathy.
 “It’s the personality of your organization, and it’s really what makes you unique.”
 She argues that a strong corporate culture can be a big differentiator from your competitors, an asset for attracting talent, and a huge revenue driver.